notawakestudio/NUSConnect-Docs/docs/index.md

 - A longer descriptive version: A gamified learning management system that is accessible to all and easy to use.

+## **Software Engineering Practices**
+We hope to build something that is:
+- Well functioning
+- Well documented
+- Well tested

 ## **Milestone 1 (Ideation)**

 ### Problem motivation